 All persons who wish to apply for any of CMHA's programs must submit a pre-application, as indicated in our public notice.
 Applications will be made available in an accessible format upon request from a person with a disability.
-Applicants will then be pulled from the wait list, subjected to third-party verification of all relevant information, and invited to a briefing.
+Applicants will then be pulled from the wait list in ranking order, and invited to a briefing.
 Upon request, CMHA will mail information to an applicant on how to obtain a reasonable accommodation.
 If requested by the applicant, the information will be mailed in an accessible format.